 Then, if you are hiring a team of working professionals, look into Workers’ Compensation Insurance.
 This type of insurance is usually obligatory for most business operations.
 It covers liabilities related to employees, like body injuries and sicknesses.

 - Haircuts: come in a multitude of styles and techniques.
-Offering excellent haircuts and keeping up with current beauty trends can make or break your salon business.
+Offering excellent haircuts and keeping up with current industry trends can make or break your hair salon business.

 - Blowouts: involve washing, drying, and styling.